GEIGEIGEIST/qmk-config-klor/readme.md

 **Adafruit KB2040 / Sparkfun Pro Micro RP2040 / BastardKB Splinky / Boardsource Blok / Elite-Pi / Sea-Picro / key micro RP**

 Place the klor folder from this repository in the keyboards folder of your qmk installation.\
 Most of the RP2040 MCUs use the same pinout, the Adafruit KB2040 is an exclusion.
-If you plan on using it you need to uncomment the appropiate lines in the `/rp2040/rules.mk` file.\
+If you plan on using it you need to uncomment the appropiate lines in the `/2040/rules.mk` file.\
 Than you can use this command to compile the RP2040 firmware for the KLOR.

-`qmk compile -kb klor/rp2040 -km default`
+`qmk compile -kb klor/2040 -km default`

 ## TODO
 - Add VIA(L) support
-- Add the code for the Pixart Paw3204 trackball
 - Add custom LED animation
 - Add OLED animation
 - Make the haptic feedback work on the peripheral side